What Is The Ketogenic Diet?

-Several forms of ketogenic diets exist.
+Several forms of beginners guide to keto exist.
 The most common ones are explained below.

-The standard ketogenic diet has very high-fat content (70 to 75%), moderate proteins (20%), and very low carbohydrate (5 to 10%).
+The standard beginners guide to keto has very high-fat content (70 to 75%), moderate proteins (20%), and very low carbohydrate (5 to 10%).
 If you can translate this into a daily intake process, then you get: ( 1 )

 - Carbohydrates: 20-50g